See below details for the programme timetable.

 Students spend time on the wards with medicines management technicians (MMT), completing training in medication history taking and counselling.
 Weekly dispensary slots are continued to enable the students to achieve their accuracy checking qualification.
 Some time is also spent in stores and distribution learning roles of the different members of the team to gain an understanding of how medicines are procured and the systems for supplying stock medicines to wards.

-Each trainee spends 4 weeks completing an audit whilst continuing some dispensary slots and MMT work.
+Each trainee spends 4 weeks completing an audit whilst continuing some dispensary slots and medicines management work.
 They develop skills in audit data collection, write up and then will be required to present their project locally and regionally as a poster and/or oral presentation.

 The trainee will be introduced to clinical work at ward level under the supervision of their allocated clinical tutor (a senior pharmacist) learning more about the role of the pharmacist and gaining basic clinical experience.
 A structured training programme ensures they develop the fundamental clinical skills needed to assess the appropriateness of drug therapy and maximise its benefit in individual patients.